 This is when your ovaries release an egg.
 It is a very short phase in which you can get pregnant.
-This phase only lasts 3-4 days.
+This phase lasts 3-4 days.

 The final phase begins right after ovulation is done and lasts for 10-14 days.
-Hormonally we see a little rise in Estrogen to only drop off again.
+Hormonally we see a little rise in Estrogen only to drop off again.
 However, Progesterone will peak at the midway point of this phase.
 Then it will drop off like Estrogen if the egg was not fertilized.

 The beginning of your follicular phase starts the day you get your period.
 Usually, during the first few days, you can feel tired and unmotivated.
 But by the end of your period, there’s often a feeling of sudden energy and motivation.

-This is due to the hormones shifting with Estrogen starting to dip and Progesterone is increasing.
-This is also the same time you’re fertile and an egg has been released from the ovaries.
+This is due to the hormones shifting with Estrogen starting to dip, and Progesterone is increasing.
+This is also the same time you’re fertile, and an egg has been released from the ovaries.

 Especially the week before your period, as that is when bloating, mood swings and other PMS symptoms can occur.
 Once you get your period, the follicular starts all over again.

 Thank youu so much for reading!